 Kali's courage and ferocity when slaying demons is unmatched by any other god or goddess.
 She can destroy anything in the world, including the world itself.
 That is why her worshipers believe that when Kali is honored and understood, she can destroy all their fears and illusions.
 As such, Kali is associated with Kundalini energy that frees the soul from worldly attachments.

 Although Hathor has many roles, she primarily personifies the archetype of the Mother.
 The Mother archetype is particularly old since mothers are ubiquitous to every culture.
-In Western culture we have many symbols of the Mother - from Mary the mother of Christ to the church, the state, the ocean, and nature, "Earth Mother".
-Jung said that those who didn't get to experience that unconditional mother love often seek comfort in patriotism or religiosity.
+In Western culture, we have many symbols of the Mother—from Mary, the mother of Christ, to the church, the state, the ocean, and nature, "Earth Mother."
+Jung said that those who didn't get to experience that unconditional mother's love often seek comfort in patriotism or religiosity.

 You don't have to be a mother to have the Mother archetype in you.
 Nurture your inner child as you would the most precious beautiful baby.
 Nurture your dreams, your aspirations, your creative projects.
 Give the gift of forgiveness or unconditional love to someone who needs it.